rsyncOSX/RsyncOSX_archived/README.md

 If you have installed **macOS Big Sur**, RsyncOSX is the GUI for you.
 If you have installed **macOS Monterey**, you can use both GUI´s in parallell.

-Please be aware it is an external task or process which actually executes the command line tool `rsync`.
-RsyncOSX and RsyncUI are monitoring the external task for counting progress and termination.
+Please be aware it is an external task not controlled by RsyncOSX which executes the command line tool `rsync`.
+RsyncOSX is monitoring the task for progress and termination.
 The user can abort a tasks at any time.
 Please let the abort to finish and cleanup properly before starting a new task.
 It might take a few seconds.
 If not the apps might become unresponsive.

-One advantage of utilizing `rsync` is that it can restart the synchronize task from where it was aborted.
+One of many advantages of utilizing `rsync` is that it can restart and continue the synchronize task from where it was aborted.

 RsyncOSX is the only GUI which supports scheduling of task.